-- 6.1 In line with the Language Policy Framework for Public Higher Education Institutions (2020), individual and societal multilingualism should be seen as "a resource to facilitate cognitive development, epistemic access, inclusiveness, transformation, social cohesion and respect for all languages". - 6.2 Language at SU strives to broaden access to and enhance success in academic, administrative, professional and social contexts, and should not constitute a barrier to students or staff.
-This is particularly important given the constitutional imperatives to redress the results of past discrimination and to ensure no direct or indirect unfair discrimination of any kind against present or prospective SU staff and students. - 6.3 All aspects of the Language Policy and the implementation thereof in learning and teaching should facilitate pedagogically sound learning and teaching.
+- 6.1 In line with the Language Policy Framework for Public Higher Education Institutions (2020), individual and societal multilingualism should be seen as "a resource to facilitate cognitive development, epistemic access, inclusiveness, transformation, social cohesion and respect for all languages". - 6.2 Language at SU should broaden access to and enhance success in academic, administrative, professional and social contexts, and should not constitute a barrier to students or staff.
+This is particularly important given the constitutional imperatives to redress the results of past discrimination and to ensure no direct or indirect unfair discrimination against present or prospective SU staff and students. - 6.3 All aspects of the Language Policy and the implementation thereof in learning and teaching should facilitate pedagogically sound learning and teaching.

-Building on the three foundational normative principles stated in 6.1 to 6.3, the following principles must also be taken into account in interpreting and guiding the implementation of this Policy:
+Building on the three foundational normative principles as stated in 6.1 to 6.3, the following principles must also be taken into account in interpreting and guiding the implementation of this Policy:

-- 6.4 SU respects the languages and language varieties used by students and staff, and acknowledges their language preferences and levels of language proficiency. - 6.5 SU acknowledges the complex role of language in our society.
-All languages are regarded as resources for the effective construction of knowledge. - 6.6 SU applies the institution's chosen languages in such a way that it includes all students, staff and other stakeholders. - 6.7 SU acknowledges that academic literacies and the use of academic languages comprise sets of complex practices that are linked to how disciplines create knowledge.
-These practices are best developed within academic disciplines and their fields of study.
+- 6.4 SU respects the languages and language varieties used by students and staff and acknowledges their language preferences and levels of language proficiency. - 6.5 SU acknowledges the complex role of language in our society.
+All languages are regarded as resources for the effective construction of knowledge. - 6.6 SU applies the institution's chosen languages in such a way that it includes all students, staff and other stakeholders. - 6.7 SU acknowledges that academic literacies and the use of academic languages comprise sets of complex practices which are linked to how disciplines create knowledge.
+These

-- 6.8 SU establishes suitable language services and academic staff development services to support the implementation of the Language Policy. - 6.9 The Language Policy and its implementation are informed by what is reasonably practicable in particular contexts.
-Relevant factors to be considered include, but are not limited to, the three foundational normative principles set out in 6.1 to 6.3 above; the number of students who will benefit from a particular mode of implementation; the academic language proficiency of the students involved; the availability and academic language proficiency of staff members; timetable and venue constraints; and SU's available resources and the competing demands on those resources.
+- practices are best developed within academic disciplines and their fields of study. - 6.8 SU establishes suitable language services and academic staff development services to support the implementation of the Language Policy. - 6.9 The Language Policy and its implementation are informed by what is reasonably practicable in particular contexts.
+Relevant factors to be considered include, but are not limited to, the three foundational normative principles set out in 6.1 to 6.3 above; the number of students who will benefit from a particular mode of implementation; the academic language proficiency of the students involved; the availability and academic language proficiency of staff members; timetable and venue constraints; and SU's available resources and the competing demands on those resources. - 6.10 The Language Policy implementation adapts to the changing language demographics and language preferences of students and staff.